chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 end of the dojo we didn't complete the task, so I decided to try to solve it in another way.
 I developed a complete command line version of a Minesweeper resolver and let Angelo do the code review of my implementation.
-In this way I can show you the power of code review :neckbeard: (and last but not least how much meticulous is Angelo during is code review :cold_sweat::sweat_smile::cupid:).
+In this way I can show you the power of code review :neckbeard: (and last but not least how much meticulous is Angelo during his code review :cold_sweat::sweat_smile::cupid:).

 {% include adsense-article-middle.html %}